StefanZander/lecture_notes/kg/lecture/marp/deductive_knowledge.md

 Source: https://kgbook.org/#ssec-ontologies
 :::

-The term stems from the philosophical study of ontology, concerning the kinds of entities that exist, the nature of their existence, what kinds of properties they have, and how they may be identified and categorised.
+- The term stems from the *philosophical study* of ontology, concerning the kinds of entities that exist, the nature of their existence, what kinds of properties they have, and how they may be identified and categorised.

-Ontologies can guide how graph data are modelled.
+- Ontologies can _guide_ how graph data are _modelled_.

-Given that ontologies are formal representations, they can be used to automate entailment.
+- Given that ontologies are formal representations, they can be used to _automate entailment_.

-The usefulness of an ontology depends on the **level of agreement** on what that ontology defines, how detailed it is, and how broadly and consistently it is adopted $\leadsto$ thus enhancing interoperability.
+- The **usefulness** of an ontology depends on
+  - the _level of agreement_ on what that ontology defines,
+  - how *detailed* it is, and
+  - how broadly and consistently it is *adopted* $\leadsto$ thus enhancing interoperability.